fatjonbicaku/Faker_Api/README.md

-FAker API using exxpress and fake data
+Faker API using exxpress and fake data